What IS a research database?

 Use the databases listed below to do a cited reference search:

-Automatically updating your seaching can be facilitated by using techniques like these:
+Automatically updating your searching can be facilitated by using techniques such as:

-" RSS feeds and email alerts can help you find out about new literature in your field, such as:
+RSS feeds and email alerts to help you find out about new literature in your field:

 EBSCO Alerts.
 From EBSCO: "Search Alerts save valuable research time, and can be set up to provide automatic e-mail notification whenever new search results become available.
 You can also retrieve those alerts to perform the search immediately, instead of waiting for the alert to run."